calvinhsia/SheetMusicViewer/WpfPdfViewer/ReadMe.txt

 The thumb left and right arrows at the top move a screenful at a time. (if there are favorites in the currently open book, they jump to the next favorite left or right, if any)
 The left-right arrows move the page by 1 screenful.
 The bottom quarter of the display is used to do page turning by click or touch.
 In 1 page per screen mode, the right half will move right 1 page, and the left half will move left 1 page.
-In 2 page per screen mode, the bottom quareter is divided into 4 quarters.
+In 2 page per screen mode, the bottom quarter is divided into 4 quarters.
 The outer 2 quarters will advance 1 screenful (2 pages), and the inner quarters will advance 1 page.
 E.g. from showing page 3 on the left and 4 on the right, to page 4 on the left to page 5 on the right.
 This allows right hand pages to be shown on the left, and repeats, etc. to be seen more easily.
 The top 3/4 of the page is used for moving zooming, rotating the display.
-You can use 2 fingers to zoom into a paticular point.
+You can use 2 fingers to zoom into a particular point.
 Similarly with ctrl mouse-wheel

 Inking is off by default.
 To ink, click the Ink checkbox for the page (in 2 page mode, there is a checkbox for each page).
 A mouse or pen or your finger can draw in red, black, or highlight.
 To save the ink on that page, click the Ink checkbox again.